EnderMythex/Cyber-Cookie/README.md

 <hr>

 > [!WARNING]\
-> This project can be detected as malware by BitDefender, as it detects obfuscating script that acts as an anti-cheat.
+> This project contains obfuscated scripts that act as anti-cheats.
 > To view the unobfuscated script, please contact : support@cybercookie.party

 > [!TIP]